 In June 2021, the Company announced that the Toronto Stock Exchange approved a Normal Course Issuer Bid to repurchase up to 150,000 common shares.
-Purchases could commence on June 23, 2021 and will terminate no later than June 22, 2022.
+Purchases could commence on June 23, 2021 and were terminated early on June 7, 2022.
 During the fifty-two weeks ended January 1, 2022, the Company purchased 122,100 common shares under this plan.
-During the thirteen weeks ended April 2, 2022, the Company purchased the remaining 27,900 common shares under this plan at an average price of CAD\$12.71 per share for total cash consideration of CAD\$0.4 million.
+During the twenty-six weeks ended July 2, 2022, the Company purchased the remaining 27,900 common shares under this plan at an average price of CAD\$12.71 per share for total cash consideration of CAD\$0.4 million.
 The excess of the purchase price over the book value of the shares in the amount of \$0.2 million was charged to retained earnings.